gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 new profile with a lot more variation.
 When too many poor sites are present, rich sites will almost certainly have lower LCBD values.
 Aggregating too many different sites might then possibly mask some patterns of uniqueness.
-Total beta diversity increased with spatial extent ([@fig:scaling; @fig:medians]), which is in line with previous studies [@Barton2013SpaSca; @Heino2015ComAna].
-Median LCBD values and gamma diversity showed a similar pattern.
-Total beta diversity was high at the continental scale but lower than what has been observed in some studies [@Sor2018UniSam].
+Total beta diversity, on the other hand, showed the variation expected from previous studies, increasing with spatial extent ([@fig:scaling; @fig:medians]) [@Barton2013SpaSca; @Heino2015ComAna].
+Its value was high at the continental scale (0.628) but lower than what has been observed in some studies (e.g. 0.80 in @Sor2018UniSam).
+Median LCBD values and gamma diversity showed a similar increasing trend but median richness (alpha diversity) showed a decreasing one.
+This highlights that total beta diversity and LCBD values can increase even if alpha diversity decreases.

 Our results show that SDM models provide uniqueness predictions similar to the occurrence data while filling in gaps in poorly sampled regions.
 This is of